Monschau Hedge Land

-The cultural landscape of the Monschau Hedge Land (Monschauer Heckenland) or Monschau Hedge Region includes the uplands of the Eifel and the villages around the town of Monschau in the Region of Aachen, covering an area of 94 km², in which historical hedge structures from the 17th century have survived in great numbers.
+The cultural landscape of the Monschau Hedge Land (Monschauer Heckenland) or Monschau Hedge Region includes the uplands of the Eifel and the villages around the town of Monschau in the Region of Aachen, covering an area of 94 km^{2}, in which historical hedge structures from the 17th century have survived in great numbers.
 They consist of individually made, beech hedges around houses and field hedges in the open country, laid to enclose fields and protect them from grazing cattle.

 The best example of a Monschau "hedge village" (Heckendorf) is Höfen, which has twice won awards in the best kept village competition Unser Dorf soll schöner werden.
 Other examples include Kalterherberg, Mützenich, Rohren and Imgenbroich.
 Also within the region are parts of the municipalities of Simmerath - for example, the villages of Eicherscheid and Kesternich - as well as Roetgen.

 Domestic hedges

 The treeless uplands of the Eifel (at around 500 metres) east of the High Fens in Germany's border region with Belgium are exposed to strong - and in winter, ice-cold - west winds; this is even reflected in the name of Kalterherberg (kalt = "cold").
 The laying of protective hedges made of beech in the Monschau Land is recorded from the late 17th century.
 They grow to a size of 0.7 to 1 metre thick and 6 to 10 metres high and are thus higher than the houses in places; they can be over 40 metres long.
 The hedges are given stability by a careful interweaving of stems and branches and regularly trimming.

 The hedges retain their withered leaves from the preceding year until the following spring and thus provide wind protection throughout the winter; in summer by contrast they provide shade and have a cooling effect.
 Openings in the shape of archways give access to the houses.
 Many hedges also have "window openings"; there is thus a variety of shapes among the roughly 1,000 examples.

 In the 21st century the historic hedges also have an aesthetic significance and on contemporary houses there are many imitations of the hedges.
 There are annual awards in October, made by an evaluation commission in the region of Aachen, for the most creative hedge gardeners in the municipalities of Monschau, Simmerath and Roetgen.